 Family law is a broad area of law, and it includes a spectrum of cases.
 Some areas of practice for family law in Austin, TX include:

 When delegates of the State of Texas investigate parents and guardians for neglecting or abusing children in their care, it becomes an issue of state child protection.
 When someone outside the immediate family (like a school teacher, another family member, or neighbor) suspect abuse or neglect, they may seek help with Texas’ child protection agency.
-A lawyer is an asset on both sides of such investigations to ensure fairness to the parties and safety for the children.
+A family law lawyer is an asset on both sides of such investigations to ensure fairness to the parties and safety for the children.

 Each of these areas of family law can be complicated, especially with circumstances unique to your situation, so you need someone who understands the particulars of Texas family law when dealing with family court matters.
 Austin Family Court in Travis County has a wealth of information to help people looking for guidance during some of the most important transitions of their lives.
-Despite the information available from the court, much of it is complicated; people looking for help in family law in Texas should trust the experience of Abraham Kant at SSJM Family Law.
+Despite the information available from the court, much of it is complicated; people looking for help in family law in Texas should trust the experience of Austin family law attorney Abraham Kant Esquire at SSJM Family Law.